 COBOL Notebooks

-The Micro Focus COBOL extension supports COBOL notebooks, which have the file extension .cblnb.
+The Rocket COBOL extension supports COBOL notebooks, which have the file extension .cblnb.
 COBOL notebooks enable you to write executable COBOL code cells and Markdown cells in one document.
 Notebooks can compile either as native COBOL or as .NET COBOL code.
 You can configure certain settings to apply to individual cells or to the notebook as a whole.

 Create a COBOL notebook